DragonSpit/ParallelAlgorithms/README.md

 # ParallelAlgorithms

-High Performance C++ Algorithms: sequential and parallel
+High Performance C++ Algorithms: parallel and sequential.
+Working VisualStudio 2015 solution is included with all supporting code and usage examples.

 - Parallel Merge for merging two arrays of any data type supporting comparison.
-Working VisualStudio 2015 solution is included with all supporting code..
 - Parallel Merge Sort for sorting arrays of any data type supporting comparison.
   Described in blog https://duvanenko.tech.blog/2018/01/13/parallel-merge-sort/ and in article http://www.drdobbs.com/parallel/parallel-merge-sort/229400239